mia-platform/documentation/docs/development_suite/api-console/api-design/listeners.md

 ### Exposing an Endpoint on the Listener

 There are two ways to expose an Endpoint on the Listener:
-- selecting the desired Listener from the [Listener Settings section](/development_suite/api-console/api-design/endpoints.md#listeners) within the Endpoint detail page of the project
+- selecting the desired Listener from the [Listener Settings section](/development_suite/api-console/api-design/endpoints.md#listeners) within the Endpoint detail page of the Project
-- selecting the desired Listener from the specific [Endpoints table](/development_suite/api-console/api-design/listeners.md#endpoints-overview).
+- selecting the desired Listener from the specific [Endpoints table](/development_suite/api-console/api-design/listeners.md#endpoints-list-with-their-listener-relations) within Listeners section

-### Listeners overview for Endpoints
+### Endpoints list with their listener relations

-This table provides an overview of which Endpoint is exposed by which Listeners.
+The Endpoints tab contains a table that provides an overview of which Endpoint is exposed by which Listeners.
-It is possible to edit this configuration by just selecting the desired Listener for the desired Endpoint.
+It is possible to edit this configuration by simply selecting the desired Listener for the desired Endpoint.

 ![listeners-api-gateway-container-ports](img/listeners/endpoints-listeners-table.png)

 ### Configure the Kubernetes Ingress Controller